Judge blocks federal executions; administration appeals

 Barr said he believes the Bureau of Prisons could “carry out these executions without being at risk.”
 The agency has put a number of additional measures in place, including temperature checks and requiring witnesses to wear masks.

-On Sunday, the Justice Department disclosed that a staff member involved in preparing for the execution had tested positive for the coronavirus, but said he had not been in the execution chamber and had not come into contact with anyone on the specialized team sent to the prison to handle the execution.
+But on Sunday, the Justice Department disclosed that a staff member involved in preparing for the execution had tested positive for the coronavirus, but said he had not been in the execution chamber and had not come into contact with anyone on the specialized team sent to handle the execution.

-The victim’s family hopes there won’t be an execution, ever.
-They have asked the Justice Department and President Donald Trump not to move forward with the execution and have long asked that he be given a life sentence instead.

 In 2014, following a botched state execution in Oklahoma, President Barack Obama directed the Justice Departmen t to conduct a broad review of capital punishment and issues surrounding lethal injection drugs.

-Associated Press writers Colleen Long and Mark Sherman in Washington and Andrew DeMillo in Little Rock, Ark. contributed to this report.
+Associated Press writers Colleen Long and Mark Sherman in Washington, Michael Tarm in Chicago and Andrew DeMillo in Little Rock, Ark., contributed to this report.